 Foster on-going effective communications among CEOS agencies, Working Groups and other related organizations to facilitate cooperation and avoid unnecessary duplication of effort.

-The scope of WGISS are those areas that facilitate more effective use of the investments made by its member agencies in Earth Observation data and the systems that manage that data.
+The scope of WGISS are the systems that manage data and those areas that facilitate more effective use of the investments made by its member agencies in Earth Observation data.
 The value of those resources depends on the end user community, and how that community leverages these data systems to meet their needs.
-WGISS is interested in those approaches and technologies that further the alignment of Earth Observation data and systems with their usage.
+WGISS is interested in those approaches and technologies that further the alignment of Earth Observation systems and services with their usage.

 There are a number of significant challenges in this effort.
 Those challenges are driven by two primary factors: The data and systems are evolving rapidly, with the volume and complexity of Earth Observation data, and the information technologies that are available to Earth Observation data systems, increasing.
 Secondly, the goals and applications of the user community are constantly transforming as there are increasing opportunities to explore potential societal benefits.
 There are synergistic relationships between these drivers.
 As the data and systems mature, there are a larger number of, and more useful, tools at the disposal of the user community.
 And, as the user community grows in its vision, there are more demands for efficiencies and interoperability placed on the Earth Observation data systems.